-In the hemp and cannabis industries, third-party lab tests are used to easure and control the quality of wholesale and retail consumer products.
+In the hemp and botanical industries, third-party lab tests are used to measure and control the quality of wholesale and retail consumer products.
 Unfortunately, many of these “standard” quality tests are conducted by labs without having first-hand knowledge of the added chemicals in denatured ethanol, these chemicals are labeled “unknowns”.

 The quality of the denatured ethanol used in extraction affects the end product.
 These generic tests only address a portion of the potential denatured ethanol chemical residues.
 This is why the International Council for Harmonization (ICH) Q2 specification requires unknowns be identified and assessed in order for a test method to be valid.